Gunpowder Plot: Reconstructing the explosion

-In the 2005, ITV programme The Gunpowder Plot: Exploding the Legend, a full-size replica of the House of Lords was built and destroyed with barrels of gunpowder, totalling 1 tonne of explosives.
+In the 2005 ITV programme The Gunpowder Plot: Exploding the Legend, a full-size replica of the House of Lords was built and destroyed with barrels of gunpowder, totalling 1 tonne of explosives.
 The experiment was conducted on the Advantica-owned Spadeadam test site and demonstrated that the explosion—if the gunpowder had been in good order—would have killed all those in the building.
 The power of the explosion was such that of the 7 ft deep concrete walls making up the undercroft (replicating how archives suggest the walls of the old House of Lords were constructed), the end wall where the barrels were placed, under the throne, was reduced to rubble, and the adjacent surviving portions of wall were shoved away.
-Measuring devices placed in the chamber to calculate the force of the blast were recorded as going off the scale just before their destruction by the explosion; a piece of the head of the dummy representing King James, which had been placed on a throne inside the chamber—surrounded by courtiers, peers and bishops—was found a considerable distance from its initial location.
-According to the findings of the programme, no one within 330 ft of the blast could have survived, and all of the stained glass windows in Westminster Abbey would have shattered, as would all of the windows in the vicinity of the Palace.
-The explosion would have been seen from miles away and heard from further away still.
-Even if only half of the gunpowder had gone off—which Fawkes was apparently prepared for—everyone in the House of Lords and its environs would have been killed instantly.
+A piece of the head of the dummy representing King James, which had been placed on a throne inside the chamber, was found a considerable distance from its initial location.
+According to the findings of the programme, no one within 330 ft of the blast could have survived, and all of the stained glass windows in Westminster Abbey would have shattered.
+The explosion would have been seen from miles away and heard from further still.
+Even if only half of the gunpowder had gone off—which Fawkes was apparently prepared for—everyone in the House of Lords would have been killed instantly.